Coherent-Partners/spark-ts-sdk/docs/authentication.md

 console.log(spark.config.auth.apiKey);
 ```

-### Setting the API Key in Browser Environment
+### Setting the API Key in Browser Environments

-By default, client-side use of this SDK is not recommended, as it risks exposing
+By default, client-side use of this SDK is not recommended as it risks exposing
 your secret API credentials to attackers.
 However, the `allowBrowser` option can
 be used to bypass this restriction.
 When set to `true`, the SDK will assume you
 understand the risks and let you proceed.